Mercerenies/a-turtles-troll/README.md

 ### Version 1.8

 * Pufferfish rain on all players at noon
+* Pillagers spawn with crossbows named "AK47" which have Quick Charge V.
 * The obsidian crop overgrowth effect has been changed to turn crops into logs instead.